 But it can cause pain with the passage of stone fragments.
 Blocked urine flow as a result of stone fragments becoming stuck in the urinary tract.
-The fragments may then need to be removed with an ureteroscope.
+The fragments may then need to be removed with a ureteroscope.
 As well bleeding around the kidney.
-Further there will be colic pain due to passage of stone particles.
+Further, there will be colic pain due to the passage of stone particles.
 This normally responds to the medication.

 IS THE ESWL TREATMENT SAFE FOR ALL PATIENTS?

 ESWL treatment is generally not used if the patient is:

 - Pregnant as the sound waves and x-rays may harm the fetus.

 - Having bleeding disorder

 - Having an infection in kidney, urinary tract, or having kidney cancer.

 - Having abnormal structure or function of the kidney.

 Urologist in Hari Nagar suggests drinking lots of fluids to prevent kidney and ureteral stones because the more fluid intake results in more urine pass which is important in preventing stones.
 Dr. Atul Agarwal recommends that you should pass at least 2.5 liters of urine every day to flush your urinary tract.
 Also, surrounding environment temperature and your exercise routine is also important factors for the passing of urine.
 For most people, 2-3 liters of water intake is enough but if you are at high risk of the initial stage of forming stones, urologist suggests testing your urine output for a while to make sure you are having enough urine passing.
 The color of your urine helps to detect how much fluid intake you are taking.
 If your urine is dark and cloudy, you probably need to increase your fluids.

 MY STONE HAS NOT PASSED DO I NEED SURGERY?